cenidev/cenidev/README.md

 I thrive on technical challenges, enjoy solving problems independently, and love collaborating in dynamic teams where I can contribute and keep growing as a developer.

+In addition to my focus on web development, I have a strong personal interest in cybersecurity.
+As an autodidact, I regularly dedicate time to expanding my knowledge in this field, and I am currently preparing for the eJPTv2 certification as part of my ongoing commitment to continuous learning and self-improvement.

 ---

 ## 🛠️ Tech Stack